ned2/shokunin/README.md

 ```
 _Note: that this output was produced by the `solve-all` command described above._

 The methodology taken in this solution is to randomly generate populated offices for given `p` values and test whether each generated office permits lunch to be found.
-The estimated probability is then simply the number of lunch-obtianing offices diovided by the total number of smapled offices.
+The estimated probability is then simply the number of lunch-obtianing offices divided by the total number of sampled offices.

 The `Room` class within `luncher.py` represents a randomly generated office.
 See the method `_find_lunch_solution` for the algorthim for testing whether a randomly generated room supports finding lunch.
 Its docstring contains a detailed description of how the algorithm works.